josefemagine/akii/README-BEDROCK.md

 - **Authentication**: JWT tokens from Supabase Auth are used to authenticate all requests
 - **User Isolation**: Each provisioned model is tied to a specific user
 - **Usage Tracking**: Token usage is monitored and enforced according to plan limits
+- **Real Data**: All interactions use real AWS Bedrock calls with no mocking

 ## Architecture